openstack/python-cinderclient/doc/source/contributor/functional_tests.rst

 Cinderclient contains a suite of functional tests, in the cinderclient/ tests/functional directory.

-These are currently non-voting, meaning that Jenkins will not reject a patched based on failure of the functional tests.
+These are currently non-voting, meaning that zuul will not reject a patched based on failure of the functional tests.
 It is highly recommended, however, that these tests are investigated in the case of a failure.

 Running the tests
 -----------------
-Run the tests using tox, which calls ostestr via the tox.ini file.
+Run the tests using tox, via the tox.ini file.
 To run all tests simply run::

     tox -e functional